Hockwell/StruLog/README.md

 3. You can connect >1 projects and >1 users to your bot.
 4. If you want connect new consumers (add to existing consumers) to TelegramBot, call ```.Init()```(item 2) with ```options.AddTelegramConsumers = true```.
 5. Attention!
 Speed control (config/telegram/sendingPeriod) required, because telegram handles messages too slow (1 post per 1 sec on 1 user and it's max mean speed).
 Logger handler set speed by 'sendingPeriod' field (=1000ms by default), but queue may overflow anyway.
 You must tighten Speed control and increase 'sendingPeriod' if >1 projects sending to bot (for example, for 2 projects on 1 bot you can set 'sendingPeriod'=2000ms in theory).
 If messages stop coming: stop execute and increase 'sendingPeriod' (likely required waiting that telegram server will drop temporary limitation on sending).
-6. Intensivity control (config/telegram/intensivity) ignores logs (removes from queue without handling) after limit was reached, so you will receive fresh logs when the limitation be dropped.
+6. Intensity control (config/telegram/intensivity) ignores logs (removes from queue without handling) after limit was reached, so you will receive fresh logs when the limitation be dropped.

 ## Config content
 #### projectName